 Be the leader you know you can be.

 The demand for public safety and security professionals with superior education and training has never been greater.
-At UMass UWW, you can finish your bachelor's degree online with a focus in criminal justice studies and position yourself for career advancement and success.
+At the UMass Amherst University Without Walls Interdisciplinary Studies degree completion program, you can finish your bachelor's degree online with a focus in criminal justice studies and position yourself for career advancement and success.

-Whether you are a seasoned professional or a newcomer to the field of criminal justice, UMass UWW will help you develop the cutting-edge knowledge and skills you need for a successful career in high-demand professions such as public safety, the judiciary, corrections, policing, homeland security, victim services, or social services.
+Whether you are a seasoned professional or a newcomer to the field of criminal justice, the UWW Interdisciplinary Studies degree completion program will help you develop the cutting-edge knowledge and skills you need for a successful career in high-demand professions such as public safety, the judiciary, corrections, policing, homeland security, victim services, or social services.

 A great education.
 Credit for experience.
 Support you deserve.

-For over 45 years the UMass Amherst University Without Walls (UWW) has been helping adults just like you complete your first bachelor's degree at a world-class public university.
-At UMass UWW, you can design your own program of study in criminal justice, bring in or earn up to 105 credits for your prior coursework, prior learning, and work & life experience, and finish your degree 100% online without ever having to come to campus.
+For fifty years, the UMass Amherst University Without Walls Interdisciplinary Studies degree completion program has been helping adults just like you complete their first bachelor's degrees at a world-class public university.
+At the UWW Interdisciplinary Studies degree completion program, you can design your own program of study in criminal justice, bring in or earn up to 105 credits for your prior coursework, prior learning, and work and life experience, and finish your degree 100% online without ever having to come to campus.

 We understand the daily challenges you face balancing work, family and community responsibilities, and are committed to providing flexible options and outstanding one-on-one support from your first class through graduation.